xor218/xor218.github.io/Linux&Command.markdown

 <ul>
 {% for page in site.pages %}
-    {% if page.path contains 'Linux' %}
+    {% if page.path contains 'LinuxBase' %}
         <!-- not include self -->
         {% unless page.listedInHeader %}
             <li>